Period Pain

 Understanding the Basics

+Period pain, or dysmenorrhea, affects around 7 in 10 people who menstruate.
+It can range from mild discomfort to severe, debilitating cramps.
 Dysmenorrhea is classified into two types: primary and secondary.
 Primary dysmenorrhea refers to common menstrual cramps without an underlying medical condition, often beginning in adolescence.
-Secondary dysmenorrhea is caused by an underlying reproductive health issue, such as endometriosis or fibroids.
+Secondary dysmenorrhea is typically associated with underlying gynecological conditions such as endometriosis, adenomyosis, fibroids, or pelvic inflammatory disease.
 The prevalence of primary dysmenorrhea is as high as 80.9%, with most individuals describing their menstrual pain as moderate to severe, significantly affecting their daily activities.
+The main driver is a group of hormone-like substances called prostaglandins.

 Period Pain is Not Normal